2016 - Franklin Avenue Bridge Rehabilitation

 UHPC is very sensitive to temperature.
 Need to substitute ice cubes for water; do not let it get above 80 degrees.
-If have lower temperatures, will not start to cure, had several days pours that sat over night when colder were still plastic.
+If have lower temperatures, will not start to cure.
+We had several days' pours that sat over night when colder and were still plastic.

 Require contractor to develop a UHPC pouring plan that shows how UHPC joints will be poured and protected such that they will not pour a joint and drive over it with equipment or buggies before it cures.
 Think “do not paint yourself in a corner”.